DeanWahle/RedditWatcher2/README.md

-# Reddit iPad Monitor
+# Buy/Sell/Trade Subreddit Monitor

-Monitors r/appleswap and r/hardwareswap for iPad sales posts and sends email notifications.
+The current version of this script monitors the r/appleswap and r/hardwareswap subreddits for posts selling iPads, and sends email notifications with links to these posts when they are found.
+You could update this script to monitor whatever subreddits you want for whatever keywords you are interested in.

 ## Features
 - Monitors specified subreddits for iPad listings